-If your child doesn’t take a bus or public transit, consider switching to walking by setting up a walking school bus for safety (and motivation) in numbers!
-If the entire distance is too far to walk, or there are unsafe streets along the route, you could make it work with a remote drop-off location where you park a reasonable distance from school and kids can walk/bike/scoot the rest of the way with a friend or with another family you know.
+If your child doesn’t take a bus or public transit, consider switching to a more active mode by setting up a walking/rolling school bus for safety (and motivation) in numbers!
+If the entire distance is too far, or there are unsafe streets along the route, you could make it work with a remote drop-off location where you park a reasonable distance from school and kids can walk/bike/scoot/roll the rest of the way with a friend or with another family you know.

 Track your outdoor hours